rZk1809/EcoCon-QuizApp/README.md

 ## Project Overview

-This project provides a web application built with Flask for students to take weekly multiple-choice quizzes based on the content of the "Conservation Economics" course ([cite: 11966]).
+This project provides a web application built with Flask for students to take weekly multiple-choice quizzes based on the content of the "Conservation Economics" course.
 The application parses questions from pre-generated weekly MCQ PDF files, stores them in JSON format, and serves 10 random questions per week to the user via a web interface.
 It uses a simple SQLite database to track quiz attempts and progress for a default user.

 **Workflow:**